uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 The MKL consists of a number of libraries, and which ones to link is not always obvious.
 In newer Intel compilers a flag `-mkl` can be added for both compiler and linker.
 However, that does not always suffice, so Intel provides a link line advisor at their site.
 Remember that default integers are 32 bits even on 64-bit systems.
 The MKL bundled with our compiler suite includes ScaLAPACK.

-The Intel compiler should also be used, along with its companion Intel MPI, for Intel Many-Integrated Core systems.
-To compile for MIC architectures use the flag -xMIC-AVX512 on your compile line.

 # NVIDIA CUDA Compiler
 The NVIDIA HPC SDK C, C++, and Fortran compilers support GPU acceleration of HPC modeling and simulation applications with standard C++ and Fortran, OpenACC directives, and CUDA.